 Uncle Jim’s Worm Farm 1,000 Count Red Wiggler Live Composting Worms: It may seem weird to purchase worms online, but if there are none available locally, you do what you have to do.
 My friends Eve and Randy are digging some up for me from yard.
 I am blessed!

 Worm Factory 3-Tray Worm Composter: If you would rather purchase a worm bin, this highly rated worm bin has a compact square design that delivers a really small footprint making it the perfect composter for anyone with space limitations.
 When full, each tray weighs only 12.5 pounds making lifting and arranging trays effortless.
-This model is about $80 with free shipping.

 Dr. Bronner’s Sal Suds Liquid Cleanser: I know that Dr. Bronner’s Magic Castile soaps have a cult-like following but I prefer the Sal Suds.
 I call my DIY cleaner “Sudsy Sal”.